-Hop on the Emirates Air Line cable car for a selfie with a backdrop.
+- Hop on the Emirates Air Line cable car for a selfie with a backdrop.
 Top tip: travel through the London sky at sunset for perfect snaps.

-	- Snap colourful floral displays and see impressive garden designs at

-	the prestigious RHS Chelsea Flower Show (21-26 Sep) and RHS Hampton

-	Court Palace Garden Festival (6-11 Jul).
+- Snap colourful floral displays and see impressive garden designs at the prestigious RHS Chelsea Flower Show and RHS Hampton Court Palace Garden Festival.

-	- Get the perfect shot of the city, more than 500ft (152m) above the

-	streets, in Sky Garden.
-Enjoy the show-stopping views alongside summer

-	dishes at its restaurant Darwin Brasserie.
+- Get the perfect shot of the city, more than 500ft (152m) above the streets, in Sky Garden.
+Enjoy the show-stopping views alongside summer dishes at its restaurant Darwin Brasserie.

-	- Soak up knockout views of the capital from high up at the classy

-	Sushisamba City, located on the 38th and 39th floors of the Heron Tower.
+- Soak up knockout views of the capital from high up at the classy Sushisamba City, located on the 38th and 39th floors of the Heron Tower.

-	- Walk up Primrose Hill for sweeping views of Regent’s Park and the

-	London skyline.
-For the perfect shot, don’t miss the William Blake quote

-	eetched into the stone at the top: “I have conversed with the spiritual
+- Walk up Primrose Hill for sweeping views of Regent’s Park and the London skyline.
+For the perfect shot, don’t miss the William Blake quote etched into the stone at the top: “I have conversed with the spiritual sun.

-	sun.
 I saw him on Primrose Hill.”

 Summer food and drink in London

-	- Discover some of the city’s best rooftop bars for sunset drinks with

-	killer views, including The Nest at Treehouse London Hotel, catch a

-	sunset at Bar Elba with views of the London Eye and The Shard or at
+- Discover some of the city’s best rooftop bars for sunset drinks with killer views, including The Nest at Treehouse London Hotel, catch a sunset at Bar Elba with views of the London Eye and The Shard.

-	laidback Frank’s Cafe atop a multistorey car park in Peckham.

-	- Head to Lost in Brixton and satisfy all your cravings with food from

-	downstairs Brixton Village.
-Chill with a local beer or a colourful

-	spritzer, while waiting for your food to be brought straight to your
+- Head to Lost in Brixton and satisfy all your cravings with food from downstairs Brixton Village.
+Chill with a local beer or a colourful spritzer, while waiting for your food to be brought straight to your table.

-	table.
 Who said you couldn't have it all?